 Learn how to make healthy and flavorful meals for family and friends. $25 and $20 for members.
 Call (843) 235-6016 for reservations.

 Become a citizen scientist in this AZA sponsored project.
 All you need is an interest in frogs.
 Orientation and materials will be provided so you will be ready to listen when the spring season starts.
 The program is free with garden admission.
 Call (843) 235-6016 for reservations.

 Children's Discovery Room

-From noon to 4:30 p.m., the Children's Discovery Room features seven interactive stations for children ages 4-12 that afford opportunities to learn about the rich history, nature, and art at Brookgreen Gardens.
+From noon to 4:30 p.m., the Children's Discovery Room features interactive stations for children (ages 4-12) that afford opportunities to learn about the rich history, nature, and art at Brookgreen Gardens.
 Free with garden admission.
-In March, the Children’s Discovery Room will open daily.